Dasharo/docs/docs/unified/novacustom/features.md

 ## Power switch watchdog

 In the rare events where the Embedded Controller experiences a crash or gets stuck, the EC can be forcefully reset by simply holding the power button for more than 10 seconds.

 ## Graphics Card Modes

-The **V5xxTNX** models come equipped with multiple graphics modes, allowing for specialized configurations tailored to different use cases.
-These modes can be accessed through the `Hybrid Graphics` setting, enabling users to optimize their system for either maximum battery life, peak performance, or a balance between the two.
+**V5xxTNX** models offer multiple graphics modes, accessible via **Hybrid Graphics**, allowing users to optimize for performance, battery life, or a balance of both.

-### NVIDIA Optimus (iGPU & dGPU Enabled)

-**NVIDIA Optimus** is a hybrid mode that dynamically switches between the integrated GPU (**iGPU**) and the dedicated GPU (**dGPU**) depending on workload requirements.
-This allows the system to balance **performance and power efficiency** by using the iGPU for less demanding tasks and activating the dGPU when higher graphics performance is needed.

-#### **Benefits**

-- **Convenience** – automatic switching between GPUs provides a seamless experience without manual intervention.
-- **Better battery life than dGPU Only mode** – the system primarily relies on the iGPU for everyday tasks, reducing power consumption.
-- **Full access to external ports** – unlike iGPU Only mode, HDMI and the second USB-C DisplayPort remain functional.

-#### **Limitations**

-- **Increased power consumption compared to iGPU Only** – as the dGPU still activates when needed, battery life is shorter than in iGPU Only mode.
-- **Potential performance inconsistencies** – automatic GPU switching may introduce occasional stutters or latency in certain applications.
-- **Linux compatibility issues** – Optimus can cause problems in Linux due to driver and GPU switching limitations.

-This mode is best suited for users who need **a balance between battery life and performance** while maintaining full external display functionality.

 ### iGPU Only

-This mode is primarily designed to maximize battery life by utilizing only the integrated GPU (iGPU), significantly reducing power consumption.

-While **NVIDIA Optimus** provides an all-in-one solution, it has certain drawbacks, particularly affecting laptop performance when running on battery.

-When using **iGPU Only** mode, be aware of both its benefits and
-limitations:

-#### **Benefits**
+Designed for **maximum battery life**, this mode uses only the integrated GPU.
+It significantly reduces power consumption but comes with limitations.

-- Extends battery life by up to **100%** compared to dGPU mode.
+- Maximizes battery life (up to **100%** longer than dGPU mode).

-#### **Limitations**

-- **No access to the HDMI port** – connecting an external display via HDMI will not be possible.
-- **Limited functionality of the second USB-C DisplayPort** – this port will also be unavailable in this mode.

-Choosing this mode requires balancing between extended battery life and the full functionality of external ports.
+- No access to HDMI or second USB-C DisplayPort.

 ### dGPU Only

-In **dGPU Only** mode, the internal LCD screen is directly connected to the dedicated GPU (dGPU), ensuring that it never switches back to the integrated GPU (iGPU).

-This setup provides **the highest possible performance**, making it ideal for **demanding environments** such as video games and other graphics-intensive applications.
-Additionally, it offers **better compatibility with Linux**, as it eliminates issues related to GPU switching.
-At the expense of the highest power consumption across all modes.
+Ideal for **gaming and high-performance tasks**, this mode connects the internal display directly to the dedicated GPU, ensuring **consistent maximum performance**.
+- Delivers the highest performance.
+- Increased power consumption.

+### NVIDIA Optimus (iGPU & dGPU)

+A **hybrid mode** that dynamically switches between the iGPU and dGPU for **a balance of performance and efficiency**.
+Best for general use with external display support.
+- Automatic switching optimizes power and performance.
+- Full external display support.
+- Shorter battery life than iGPU Only.
+- Possible performance inconsistencies and Linux compatibility issues.